 I largely manage retail affiliate programmes for large global advertisers, and it is staggering how few have heard of the Easy List.
 Every retail affiliate specialist I have spoken to, including some very senior people, had never heard of the EasyList or the effect it has on affiliate marketing.

-Filter Lists and the EasyList
+Filter lists and the EasyList

 The EasyList (and EasyPrivacy) is a community-run project that powers dozens of major ad-blocking extensions (Adblock Plus, uBlock Origin, Brave), network level tools (Pi-hole, NextDNS), and thousands of smaller projects.